civican/legisinfo/44-1/bills/C-49/bill_text.md

 ### Section 210.103

-For the purposes of the `Federal Courts Act`, neither the **Regulator**, the Chief Safety Officer nor a health and safety officer, when exercising or purporting to exercise jurisdiction or powers conferred on them under this Part, is a federal board, commission or other tribunal as defined in subsection 2(1) of that Act.

-> **Explanatory Note**:
-> Existing text of section 210.103:
-> *Existing Text*:
-> > For the purposes of the `Federal Courts Act`, neither the Board, the Chief Safety Officer nor a health and safety officer, when exercising or purporting to exercise jurisdiction or powers conferred on them under this Part, is a federal board, commission or other tribunal as defined in subsection 2(1) of that Act.
+For the purposes of the `Federal Courts Act`, neither the Regulator, the Chief Safety Officer nor a health and safety officer, when exercising or purporting to exercise jurisdiction or powers conferred on them under this Part, is a federal board, commission or other tribunal as defined in subsection 2(1) of that Act.

 ### Section 202

 Section 210.127 of the Act is repealed.

-> **Explanatory Note**:
-> Existing text of section 210.127:
-> *Existing Text*:
-> > Subject to subsection (2), a copy of each regulation that the Governor in Council proposes to make under this Part shall be published in the `Canada Gazette` and a reasonable opportunity shall be given to interested persons to make representations to the Federal Minister with respect to it.
-> > No proposed regulation need be published more than once under subsection (1) whether or not it is altered or amended as a result of representations made by interested persons as provided in that subsection.

 ### Section 203

 Subsection 217(2) of the French version of the Act is replaced by the following:

-**(2)** Dès que possible après leur perception ou réception par **le gouvernement de la province** sous le régime **de la présente partie**, les montants sont déposés au crédit du receveur général et versés au Trésor selon les modalités prévues, par règlement, par le Conseil du Trésor conformément à la `Loi sur la gestion des finances publiques`.
+**(2)** Dès que possible après leur perception ou réception par le gouvernement de la province sous le régime de la présente partie, les montants sont déposés au crédit du receveur général et versés au Trésor selon les modalités prévues, par règlement, par le Conseil du Trésor conformément à la `Loi sur la gestion des finances publiques`.

-> **Explanatory Note**:
-> Existing text of subsection 217(2):
-> *Existing Text*:
-> > On the collection or receipt of any taxes, interest, penalties or other sums by the Government of the Province pursuant to this Part, the taxes, interest, penalties or other sums shall be deposited as soon as practicable to the credit of the Receiver General and paid into the Consolidated Revenue Fund in the manner prescribed by the Treasury Board under the `Financial Administration Act`.

 ### Section 204